vorakl/TrivialRC/src.docs/content/pages/info.rst

        This stage is a part of a ``process manager``, it's always isolated.
        Commands run in a sub-shell, synchronously (one by one) when the main process is terminating.
-This can happen only in two ocasions:
+This can happen only in two situations:

        * there **isn't** provided a ``bare`` command which always takes over an execution control from the main process